mohitpai/journey-optimizer.en/help/using/messages/create-email.md

 Learn more about email design in [this section](../design/design-emails.md).

-Use [!DNL Journey Optimizer] Expression Editor to personalize your messages with profiles' data.
+Use [!DNL Journey Optimizer] Expression editor to personalize your messages with profiles' data.
 For more on personalization, refer to [this section](../personalization/personalize.md).

 ## Email tracking{#email-tracking}